We are eager to assist you with all of your training and conference management needs!

 BIOTECHNOLOGY ASSOCIATE SCIENTIST | OPEN

 REGISTRATION SPECIALIST & MEMORIAL FUND COORDINATOR | Carline Coote

 Carline Coote has worked in the FAES Conference Department for over 14 years.
-She has a Bachelor of Science degree in Microbiology and Sciences and is responsible for registration and payment adminstration for all conference and training events.
-Carline is also responsible for coordinating FAES’ memorial funds invoices in support of sponsorship of several Memorial Funds including the Wednesday Afternoon Lecture Series (WALS) and others listed below.
+She has a Bachelor of Science degree in Microbiology and Sciences and is responsible for registration and payment administration for all-conference and training events.
+Carline is also responsible for coordinating FAES’ memorial funds' invoices in support of sponsorship of several Memorial Funds including the Wednesday Afternoon Lecture Series (WALS) and others listed below.
 Carline may be reached at email: email@example.com and telephone number (301) 496-7975.